SondreHauk/TTK4145-Sanntid/README.md

     Primary -- cab order --> ElevatorX;
 ```

+Note that alle messages are being broadcasted periodically at 20 Hz.
+See section about packetloss.

 ## When is the light set?
 The `cab lights` are handled locally on the elevator.
 If an elevator recevies a cab order it updates its `order matrix` and sets the corresponding cab light.
 Likewise, if it completes a cab order, it updates its order matrix and turns off the cab light.